mtdcr/comfoair-mqtt-bridge/README.md

 [Install]
 WantedBy=multi-user.target
 ```
 Edit paths and URLs to match your setup.
-In this example, `/srv/homeassistant` is a Python [venv](https://docs.python.org/3/library/venv.html), into which the dependencies were installed using [pip](https://docs.python.org/3/installing/index.html).

 Then enable and start the service:
 ```sh